bunkerity/bunkerweb/docs/quickstart_guide.md

 REVERSE_PROXY_HOST=http://my-service.example.local:8080
 ```

-If you have multiple web services you configure multiple reverse proxy rules by appending a number to the environment variables names :
+If you have multiple web services you can configure multiple reverse proxy rules by appending a number to the environment variables names :
 ```conf
 SERVER_NAME=www.example.com
 USE_REVERSE_PROXY=yes